Judahteista/judahteista.github.io/index.md

   commiting and pushing.

-  ![Gif of every new computer science student] (https://raw.githubusercontent.com/Judahteista/judahteista.github.io/refs/heads/main/Homer.gif "Every new computer science  major!")
+  ![Gif of every new computer science student] (Homer.gif "Every new computer science  major!")

 * Lab 7